Training Program Overview and Application

 Utah CCTS Interdisciplinary Spheres of Translation Across the Research Spectrum (STARS) TL1 Training Program

 Each trainee will have primary and secondary mentors from two different spheres.
-Mentors not included in these lists may also be eligible to participate in the program).
+(Mentors not included in these lists may also be eligible to participate in the program).
+Only the primary mentor must be identified at the time of application.
+The selection process of the secondary mentor will occur during the TL1 traineeship.

 Training will include translational science, team science, entrepreneurship, community engagement, ethics, grant and manuscript writing, communication, management, and leadership development.
 Additionally, trainees will receive holistic mentoring and career guidance. create a cadre of scholars with commanding knowledge and experiences across all three translational spheres, and a deep commitment to transdisciplinary team science; thereby producing a new generation of scientists with strategic translational emphases whose breadth of knowledge and ability to communicate across the STARS will increase transdisciplinary cross-fertilization, accelerating healthcare advances.